ricardo-ssilva/google-homepage/README.md

 # google-homepage
 Google homepage clone created with HTML and CSS.
-Odin Project Exercise.
+The Odin Project Exercise.